whosonfirst/whosonfirst-www/www/blog/2018/02/20/wof-in-a-box-part3/index.md

 will become possible, I promise, just not today..._

-We used the blog as a testing and proving ground for how full-text search should work and then applied those lessons to the tools we use to index brands:
+We used the blog as a testing and proving ground for how full-text search should work and then applied those lessons to the tools we use to [index and query brands](https://github.com/whosonfirst/go-whosonfirst-sqlite-brands#tools):

 ```
 > ./bin/wof-sqlite-query-brands -dsn test.db 'car* bank'